[Updated] How does plasma skin tightening work?

 It is important clients are aware that aesthetic-grade plasma treatments are painful and require topical anaesthetic: “It’s a really painful treatment and there’s no getting away from that,” says Giles.

 However, devices like the Crystal Clear Plasma Lift, which uses nitrogen from a built-in tank in the machine, have a much lower energy output than their aesthetic counterparts and are generally less painful.
-Smith says with Plasma Lift the discomfort is “more post-treatment when the client feels the heat start to build up in the skin; it feels like extreme sunburn.
-It’s not going to be for everyone,” she says.

 It’s also imperative to make sure the device you’re thinking of investing in has a CE registration and certificate of compliance that indicates product liability insurance, says Yardley, in light of the influx of cheap, nontraceable plasma devices entering the market from overseas.
 He advises to “check the output of the device and its effects on the epidermis” beforehand, adding, “In the wrong hands, it can cause scarring and bleeding.”